Tuesday, January 31, 2006

 I'll never beat the view

-There's a carrot top who can barely walk With a sippy cup of milk A little blue eyed blonde with shoes on wrong
+From my front porch looking in There's a carrot top who can barely walk With a sippy cup of milk A little blue eyed blonde with shoes on wrong

 'Cause she likes to dress herself